(treprostinil) Inhalation Solution

 What is Tyvaso?

-It is not known if Tyvaso is safe or effective in people under 18 years of age.
+It is not known if Tyvaso is safe and effective in children under 18 years of age.

 Before taking Tyvaso, tell your healthcare provider about all of your medical conditions, including if you: